SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 Certificate Authority (CA) and Certificate Template

-The most crucial step for SCEP to function optimally is validating the certificate authority (CA) that has issued the certificate.
-This ensures that the CA authority issuing certificates is trusted and that the entire certificate chain is secure.
+The most crucial step for SCEP to function optimally is validating the certificate authority that has issued the certificate.
+This ensures that the CA issuing certificates is trusted and that the entire certificate chain is secure.

 SCEP Shared Secret